rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/extensions/get-list-extensions-v2.0.rst

     GET //v2.0/extensions

-This operations lists the Identity API extensions that are available in the Rackspace Cloud Identity  service.
-For more information, see the :ref:`Extensions <extensions-ovw>` section of the  Rackspace Cloud Identity service Developer Guide.
+This operations lists the Identity API extensions that are available in the Rackspace Identity  service.
+For more information, see the :ref:`Extensions <extensions-ovw>` section of the  Rackspace Identity Developer Guide.

 Applications can programmatically determine which extensions are available by issuing a GET on the ``/extensions`` URI.